hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ## Aliases and .bashrc profile <a name="aliasbashrc"></a>

-Now that we have created a space on scratch, you might be interested in having a shortcut to getting there just like you have a shortcut to get to your home directory by using:
+Now that we have created a space on `scratch`, you might be interested in having a shortcut to getting there just like you have a shortcut to get to your home directory by using:

 ```bash
 cd ~